 The Festival of the Firstfruits fell on the day after the Sabbath that followed the Passover.
-Since the Sabbath fell on a Saturday, that meant that this festival would always occur on a Sunday.
+Since the Sabbath was always a Saturday, that meant this festival would always occur on a Sunday.
 The festival is described in this passage:

-Leviticus 23:9: "And the Lord spake unto Moses, saying,
+Leviticus 23:9-14: "And the Lord spake unto

-10 Speak unto the children of Israel, and say unto them, When ye be come into the land which I give unto you, and shall reap the harvest thereof, then ye shall bring a sheaf of the firstfruits of your harvest unto the priest:

-11 And he shall wave the sheaf before the Lord, to be accepted for you: on the morrow after the sabbath the priest shall wave it.

-12 And ye shall offer that day when ye wave the sheaf an he lamb without blemish of the first year for a burnt offering unto the Lord.

-13 And the meat offering thereof shall be two tenth deals of fine flour mingled with oil, an offering made by fire unto the Lord for a sweet savor: and the drink offering thereof shall be of wine, the fourth part of a hin.

-14 And ye shall eat neither bread, nor parched corn, nor green ears, until the selfsame day that ye have brought an offering unto your God: it shall be a statute forever throughout your generations in all your dwellings."
+Moses, saying, Speak unto the children of Israel, and say unto them, When ye be come into the land which I give unto you, and shall reap the harvest thereof, then ye shall bring a sheaf of the firstfruits of your harvest unto the priest: And he shall wave the sheaf before the Lord, to be accepted for you: on the morrow after the sabbath the priest shall wave it.
+And ye shall offer that day when ye wave the sheaf an he lamb without blemish of the first year for a burnt offering unto the Lord.
+And the meat offering thereof shall be two tenth deals of fine flour mingled with oil, an offering made by fire unto the Lord for a sweet savor: and the drink offering thereof shall be of wine, the fourth part of a hin.
+And ye shall eat neither bread, nor parched corn, nor green ears, until the selfsame day that ye have brought an offering unto your God: it shall be a statute forever throughout your generations in all your dwellings."

-In this festival the Jews were to bring a portion of the firstfruits of their crops to the Lord as an offering.
+In this festival the Jews were commanded to bring a portion of the firstfruits of their crops to the Lord as an offering.
 The priest would take this portion and wave it before the Lord.
 They would then offer a male lamb, without blemish, as a burnt offering.
-The offering was also to be accompanied by a meat offering and a drink offering.
-(Note that these offerings were offerings of dedication, not offerings for sin.)
+The offering was accompanied by a meat offering and a drink offering.
+(These offerings were offerings of dedication, not offerings for sin.)

-The Israelites were not allowed to eat "bread, nor parched corn, nor green ears" until they brought the firstfruits and offered it to the Lord.
+The Israelites weren't allowed to eat "bread, nor parched corn, nor green ears" until they brought their firstfruits and offered them to the Lord.
 The Lord claimed the firstfruits of their crops as His own, and this was day they were required to offer it.
-Although the entire creation belongs to God, the Lord only required the firstfruits and left the rest to the nation of Israel.
+Although the entire universe belongs to God, He only required the firstfruits and gave the rest of the harvest to the nation of Israel.
 The firstfruits were offered on behalf of the entire harvest.

-The key to understanding this festival is to realize that Christ rose from the dead on the very day that this festival was being celebrated.
-That was not a coincidence.
+The key to understanding this festival is to realize that

+Christ rose from the dead on the very day this festival was being celebrated.
+That's not a coincidence!
 The Bible identifies Christ as the firstfruit of the dead:

-1 Corinthians 15:20: "But now is Christ risen from the dead, and become the firstfruits of them that slept.

-21 For since by man came death, by man came also the resurrection of the dead.

-22 For as in Adam all die, even so in Christ shall all be made alive.

-23 But every man in his own order: Christ the firstfruits; afterward they that are Christ's at His coming."
+1 Corinthians 15:20-23: "But now is Christ risen from the dead, and become the firstfruits of them that slept.
+For since by man came death, by man came also the resurrection of the dead.
+For as in Adam all die, even so in Christ shall all be made alive.
+But every man in his own order: Christ the firstfruits; afterward they that are Christ's at His coming."

 This festival looked forward to the resurrection.
-Although there were other people in the Bible who were raised from the dead, they were not raised incorruptible and immortal and they eventually died again.
-Christ's resurrection, however, was different: He was raised in a new and more glorious body.
-Since Jesus was the first person to be resurrected, He was the firstfruits.
-So far He is the only person who has been resurrected, but one day the rest of the harvest will follow.
-Verse 23 tells us that when Christ returns the righteous dead will be resurrected and the living will be translated.
+Although there other people in the Bible were also raised from the dead, they weren't raised incorruptible and immortal and they eventually died again.
+Christ's resurrection, however, was different.
+He was raised in a new and more glorious body!
+Since Jesus was the first person to be resurrected He was the firstfruits.
+So far He's the only person who's been resurrected but one day the rest of the harvest will follow.
+Verse 23 tells us that when Christ returns the righteous dead will be resurrected and the living saints will be translated (which is an exciting thought).